project-allocator/project-allocator/README.md

 wf deploy component project-allocator dev --component db --force
 ```

+This often happens when you override the production database credentials by running `setup_prod.sh` twice.

 ## Customising the Project Allocator

 The backend repository contains a file called `config.yaml` at the root,